raspberrypilearning/hows-your-day/en/quiz1/question_2.md

 legend: Question 2 of 3
 ---

-In your project you used `Gestures`{:class='microbitinput'}, to allow the user to choose their mood.
+In your project you used `Gestures`{:class='microbitinput'} to allow the user to choose their mood.

 Which of these code blocks would allow a user to choose their mood.